ChrisShep98/neovim-config/README.md

 :q! - force quit without saving\
 :qa! - force quit all without saving\
-:!COMMAND - executes an external command (example :!ls)
+:!COMMAND - executes an external command (example :!ls) i - can also stand for inside.
+You can select all characters inside something (like a string) by taking vi" or whatever your trying to get inside (, {, etc).
+Other examples ci", di(, yi', etc
+. - redo your last action !!! very useful !!!